These are the least visited National Parks in the US that are absolutely worth visiting.

 Pro Tip: To help protect the environment and its wildlife, there is a bus system that takes you throughout the park.
 Read our post below to learn more.

-The brilliant white sand dunes here are absolutely beautiful.
+The brilliant white sand dunes here are stunning.
 We ended up walking around for hours during our visit and sledding down the hills.
-When we visited, it had just rained so the sand was packed in harder, but there were a few pools of water which made for awesome reflections.
+When we visited, it had just rained, so the sand was packed in harder, but there were a few pools of water which made for awesome reflections.

 Map of the Least Visited National Parks

 Our top 15 didn’t include most of the parks in Alaska since they’re not as easily accessible, but you can compare visitation numbers with this list.

 7,362 at Gates of the Arctic is a stark contrast to the Great Smoky Mountains’ 14,161,548 visitors.

 - Gates of the Arctic, AK – 7,362